Monoamine transporter: Psychostimulants

 DAT is also the target of several "DAT-blockers" including amphetamine and cocaine.
 These chemicals inhibit the action of DAT and, to a lesser extent, the other monoamine transporters, but their effects are mediated by separate mechanisms.

 Monoamine transporters are established targets for many pharmacological agents that affect brain function, including the psychostimulants cocaine and amphetamine.
 Cocaine and amphetamine employ different mechanisms that both result in an increase in extracellular monoamines by decreasing reuptake.
 Psychostimulants affect primarily DAT, although there is some inhibition at SERT and NET.
-Large increases in synaptic dopamine result in increased stimulation of target neurons believed to create the sensations of cocaine.
+A large increase of synaptic dopamine results in an increased stimulation of target neurons believed to create the sensations of cocaine.

 Cocaine

 The stimulatory and euphoric effects of cocaine are created when cocaine inhibits the reuptake of dopamine by DAT, which results in an increase in extracellular dopamine.
-Dopamine can then more readily bind neurons, which overstimulates the cells.
+Dopamine can then more readily activate dopamine receptors, which overstimulates the cells.
 Cocaine is a non-selective, competitive inhibitor of monoamine transporters, sharing a similar mechanism with that of methylphenidate.
 Cocaine interacts with DAT, SERT, and NET, although the behavioral and reinforcing effects of cocaine depend on its inhibition of DAT and the increase in extracellular dopamine.